grantmcdermott/arch-tips/README.md

 ```sh
 $ sudo nano /usr/share/applications/ms-outlook.desktop
 ```
 and then pasting across the entry text below.
 Don't forget to replace `xxxxxx` in the bottom line with your actual `WM_CLASS` string.
-(Also: Drop `--force-device-scale-factor=2` flag if you aren't on a HiDPI machine.)
+(Also: Drop the `--force-device-scale-factor=2` flag if you aren't on a HiDPI machine.)

 ```sh
 [Desktop Entry]